Skaneateles in Onondaga County, New York — The American Northeast (Mid-Atlantic)

 Location.
 42° 56.696′ N, 76° 25.909′ W. Marker is in Skaneateles, New York, in Onondaga County.
 Marker is at the intersection of West Genesee Street and West Lake Street, on the right when traveling east on West Genesee Street.
 Located in Shotwell Memorial Park.
 Touch for map.
 Marker is in this post office area: Skaneateles NY 13152, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Sherwood Inn (within shouting distance of this marker); Site of The Great Fire (approx. 0.2 miles away); St. John's Beach (approx. 0.3 miles away); N. Leonard's Inn 1798 (approx. 1.9 miles away); Benjamin C. Cook (approx. 2 miles away); One-Room School (approx. 3.4 miles away); "Factory Gulf" (approx. 3.4 miles away); Site of Old Hotel (approx. 5.4 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Sherwood Inn (within shouting distance of this marker); Site of The Great Fire (approx. 0.2 miles away); St. John's Beach (approx. 0.3 miles away); Soldiers and Sailors Monument (approx. 0.3 miles away); Moravian Missionaries / Gansevoort’s Hundred (approx. 0.3 miles away); Site of an Underground Railroad Station (approx. 0.4 miles away); Lake View Cemetery (approx. 0.4 miles away); N. Leonard's Inn 1798 (approx. 1.9 miles away).
 Touch for a list and map of all markers in Skaneateles.

 Regarding Wm.
 H.H.
 Crosier.
 William H.H.
 Crosier was a resident of Skaneateles who served during the U.S. Civil War.
 He enlisted in the Union Army on August 20, 1862.
 He was mustered into service as a Corporal in Company G of the 149th New York Infantry.
 He was wounded in the battle of Lookout Mountain but returned to military service and was later promoted to Sergeant on January 1, 1864.
 In an engagement on July 20, 1864 at Peach Tree Creek, Georgia, Sergeant Crosier, was severely wounded and ambushed by Confederate soldiers.
 With complete disregard for his own life, he went behind enemy lines and retrieved his regiment’s flag.
 For this heroic action he was later awarded the Congressional Medal of Honor.